In a perfect world all the large pots you play at a poker table come when you have position.

-But in real life, trouble spots arise when you find yourself in early position and get dealt a hand often played into large pots, like KK.
+In real poker life, though, trouble spots arise when you find yourself in early position and get dealt a hand often played into large pots -- like KK.

 When you have a position best suited for small pots but a hand suited for large pots, you're liable to make costly mistakes.

 Your best strategy in this situation greatly depends on the players you're against.

 How you choose to play the hand pre-flop will dictate the choices you'll have to make post-flop.
 Your goal with KK in early position pre-flop is to take control of the pot and gather information about your opponents' hands.

 The ABC way to play this hand is to open with a raise.
 Raising from early position pre-flop gives your opponents the impression you have a premium hand.

 This gives you fold equity and generally wins you the pot on a continuation bet.

 Typically, players that call your pre-flop raise here have a weaker hand and are hoping to out-flop you and "crack your hand" for a large pot.